This post may contain affiliate links. Please read our disclosure policy.

 top view of pasta salad

-Pre-cooked shrimps do not need to be rinsed when compared to raw shrimp.
-But if it makes you feel better, go ahead and rise shrimp to remove any leftover gunk or shells that may be lingering.
+Pre-cooked shrimp do not need to be rinsed when compared to raw shrimp.
+But if it makes you feel better, go ahead and rinse shrimp to remove any leftover gunk or shells that may be lingering.

 Shrimp can be served warm or cold.
 For pasta salads, it is best to use cold shrimp and placing the salad in the fridge for the whole meal to get cold.

 It is best practice to not keep raw shrimp in the fridge for more than 24 hours.
 Always freeze any uncooked meat or seafood.
 If the shrimp is cooked, it is best to eat within 3-4 days.
-The most we cab recommend is 5 days to be on the safe side to prevent foodborne illnesses.
-If you have cooked shrimp that’s been sitting in your fridge after a week eats at your own risk but definitely smell it first to make sure it doesn’t have any foul odors.
+The most I can recommend is 5 days to be on the safe side to prevent foodborne illnesses.

 Types of pasta you can use

-Pasta salad are best made with any shaped short pasta.
-We prefer using whole wheat or whole grain pasta.
+Pasta salad is best made with any shaped short pasta.
+I prefer using whole wheat or whole grain pasta.
 The different types of short pasta you can use are penne, rotini, elbows, farfalle, Gemelli, rigatoni, wheels, and ziti.

 close up shot of pasta salad in a bowl